uoit-cpp/course-material/lectures/c++-fileio.md

 ### Buffered Output

 Output in C++ may be buffered.
-This means that anything that is output to a file stream may not be written to disk immediately.
-Instead several writes may be group together to improve performance (disk access are painfully slow).
+This means that anything that is output to a file stream may __not be written to disk immediately__.
+Instead several writes may be group together to improve performance (disk access is painfully slow).
 Typically buffered writes is not an issue; however, it can lead to problems in unique circumstances.
 For example, if a program crashes.
 The contents may not yet be written to the file and all changes may be lost.
 It is possible to force a write by _flushing_.
 Use `flush()` to force a write to the disk.

 Note that closing a file also _flushes_ a buffer, forcing a write to the disk of course.